 Your browser does not support JavaScript!

-The Elders' Trust is a proposed settlement trust that will be brought before shareholders for a vote during this year’s annual meeting.
+The Elders' Trust is a settlement trust approved by shareholders at the 2025 Annual Meeting.
 The Elders' Trust is designed to benefit shareholders with voting stock upon reaching the age of 60.
-Similar to the Tináa Distributions Trust (PDF for more info), distributions to shareholders through the Elders' Trust would be exempt from federal tax — but unlike the Tináa Distributions Trust, the Elders' Trust would be allowed to invest its assets with the goal of generating revenue to fund shareholder benefits in perpetuity.
+Similar to the Tináa Distributions Trust (PDF for more info), distributions to shareholders through the Elders' Trust are exempt from federal tax — but unlike the Tináa Distributions Trust, the Elders' Trust is allowed to invest its assets with the goal of generating revenue to fund shareholder benefits in perpetuity.

-The Ancestral Trust, the Tináa Distributions Trust, and the Elders' Trust would all be separate distribution instruments serving distinct needs within our shareholder community, all funded by Goldbelt but managed by their own boards of trustees.
+The Ancestral Trust, the Tináa Distributions Trust, and the Elders' Trust are all separate distribution instruments serving distinct needs within our shareholder community, all funded by Goldbelt but managed by their own boards of trustees.

 How will distributions be distributed?

-The Elders' Trust will hold assets in a permanent fund-type trust.
-At least annually, the Board of Trustees would assess all pertinent factors to determine the maximum amount that could be prudently distributed to shareholders.
-The Board will determine the maximum possible distribution consistent with the Trust’s primary priority of ensuring the value of the principal of trust assets is not diminished over the long term by distributions, the effects of inflation, or investment losses.
+The Elders' Trust holds assets in a permanent fund-type trust.
+At least annually, the Board of Trustees assesses all pertinent factors to determine the maximum amount that can be prudently distributed to shareholders.
+The Board determines the maximum possible distribution consistent with the Trust’s primary priority of ensuring the value of the principal of trust assets is not diminished over the long term by distributions, the effects of inflation, or investment losses.

-Who would be eligible to receive dividends from the Elders' Trust?
+Who is eligible to receive dividends from the Elders' Trust?

 Goldbelt shareholders with voting stock who are age 60 or older.

-Will the proposed Elders' Trust reduce my regular fall dividend?
+Will the Elders' Trust reduce my regular fall dividend?

-No. If the proposed Elders' Trust passes, it would not reduce the amount of distributions to Goldbelt's voting shareholders through the Tináa Trust.
-The amount contributed by Goldbelt from its annual operating income to the Tináa Trust is set by the Board’s Distribution Policy and will not be affected by anticipated contributions to the Elders' Trust.
+No. The Elders' Trust does not reduce the amount of distributions to Goldbelt's voting shareholders through the Tináa Trust.
+The amount contributed by Goldbelt from its annual operating income to the Tináa Trust is set by the Board’s Distribution Policy and is not affected by contributions to the Elders' Trust.

-The Elders' Trust would be a separate, self-sustaining fund established solely to provide annual dividends to shareholders age 60 and older.
-Like the Ancestral Trust, it would invest funds contributed by Goldbelt to generate earnings for distributions.
-Once fully endowed — estimated by 2030 — it would provide an independent source of distributions for qualifying Elders.
+The Elders' Trust is a separate, self-sustaining fund established solely to provide annual dividends to shareholders age 60 and older.
+Like the Ancestral Trust, it invests funds contributed by Goldbelt to generate earnings for distributions.
+Once fully endowed — estimated by 2030 — it will provide an independent source of distributions for qualifying Elders.

-Importantly, this trust would be independent of Goldbelt Inc.’s corporate earnings.
-It would not affect the regular fall distribution that all voting shareholders receive through the Tináa Trust.
-Instead, it would create long-term funding — similar to the Alaska Permanent Fund — that could provide distributions to Elders even in years when the corporation’s financial performance varies.
+Importantly, this trust is independent of Goldbelt Inc.’s corporate earnings.
+It does not affect the regular fall distribution that all voting shareholders receive through the Tináa Trust.
+Instead, it creates long-term funding — similar to the Alaska Permanent Fund — that can provide distributions to Elders even in years when the corporation’s financial performance varies.

 Am I eligible for dividends from the Elders' Trust?